oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/choose-an-approach.md

 date: 2019-04-11T13:36:57-04:00
 draft: false
 weight: 3
-decsription: "How to choose an approach."
+description: "How to choose an approach."
 ---

 Let's review what we have discussed and talk about when we might want to use